zachwaldron4/gmat_tiegcm/README.md

 #### The Updates (Summer 2019)<a class="anchor" id="tiegcmpy-changes"></a>

 The changes I made are as follows:
-- Added helium to the diffusive quilibrium extrapolation above the boundary
+- Added helium to the diffusive equilibrium extrapolation above the boundary
 - Changed the top boundary to 25th pressure level to avoid errors from numerical issues (issue with Tiegcm2.0)
 - Changed any use of 'Z' for the vertical coordinate to 'ZG'
 - Any points that exist on the midpoint levels use 'ZGMID' as vertical coordinate.